water-splitting-group/o2_h2_reactor/irradiation_setup/README.md

 `reactor` contains the files and instructions to build the reactor

-`setup` contains the instructions to build the irradiaiton setup
+`setup` contains the instructions to build the irradiaiton setup, meaining the wooden enclousre and parts beside the chamber and reactor installed in the complete setup

 `synthesis` contains the labjournal entries of the synthesis of the ligands and complexes